mothur/mothur.github.io/_wiki/make.contigs.md

 The qfile parameter is used to indicate you want a quality file assembled.
 Default=false.
 NOTE: The assembled quality scores outputted by mothur cannot be used for downstream quality screening.
-The score calculations are modeled after pandseq\'s method.
-Here\'s a link to the explanation from their documentation, [https://github.com/neufeld/pandaseq#the-scores-of-the-output-bases-seem-really-low-whats-wrong](https://github.com/neufeld/pandaseq#the-scores-of-the-output-bases-seem-really-low-whats-wrong).
+The score calculations are modeled after pandseq's method.
+Here's a link to the explanation from their documentation, [https://github.com/neufeld/pandaseq#the-scores-of-the-output-bases-seem-really-low-whats-wrong](https://github.com/neufeld/pandaseq#the-scores-of-the-output-bases-seem-really-low-whats-wrong).
 \\n